-Malaysian religious authorities announced the permissibility of cryptocurrency as halal.
+Malaysian religious authorities announced the permissibility of cryptocurrency as Halal.
 Not long after they made the historical decision, many religious scholars in Malaysia say that crypto is a venture worth investing in.
-The landmark judgment may have global implications as Muslims make up 25% of the world’s population.
+The landmark judgment may have global implications as Muslims make up 26% of the world’s population.
 Now, Islamic economists have been talking about crypto Sukuk.

 He also stated that it was a legal tender.
-They could not stop individuals from using it as a medium of exchange.
+The government could not stop individuals from using it as a medium of exchange.

 “By accepting digital currencies, many new sectors in Malaysia would experience bullish trends.
 We should consider it as an investment resource that people can use to buy and hold for trading purposes.
 He further noted that trading in cryptocurrencies will help Malaysia grow its digital economy.